the-teachingRSE-project/competencies/competencies.md

 A typical RSE development path starts off with a PhD student programming a tool that others notice and find useful.
 Soon the proto RSE is known to have programming skills and is sought after to join other projects.
 The researcher is now well on the way of becoming an RSE.
-If they enjoy this role and would like to take it further they need to know that there is an RSE career path as well as that specialized training materials exist.
+If they enjoy this role and would like to take it further they need to know that there is an RSE career path as well as that specialised training materials exist.
 Beyond that, for an RSE it is important to be a part of a network with other RSEs, irrespective of the career level.
 A perfect first step for forming this network is topic-related conferences, workshops or meet-ups.
-Beyond that, there is the broader RSE community organized at the local and regional level with chapters or local/regional communities, at the national level with societies and the international RSE society.
+Beyond that, there is the broader RSE community organised at the local and regional level with chapters or local/regional communities, at the national level with societies and the international RSE society.
 Each of them offers possibilities for connecting within or beyond an individual institution and is a great way to find like-minded people to grow a wider network and thereby facilitate the sharing of information on interesting events or help each other out.
 This available layered network can greatly benefit the RSE in finding help with issues outside of their own comfort zone and provides a welcoming, social safety net providing a home for the RSE.
 Since we feel providing aspiring RSEs this net is of utmost importance we envision compulsory events introducing that to young RSEs.
 Qualification badges are another venue, that RSEs to find people with the same technical interest.
-Structuring and institutionalizing the education and structures for the add-on courses that are also open to others in academia, will be topics of a follow-up paper.
+Structuring and institutionalising the education and structures for the add-on courses that are also open to others in academia, will be topics of a follow-up paper.

 # Conclusion and Outlook